dayhaysoos/prismic-workshop-theme/README.md

 ### Step 4

+Go to `prismic-config.js` and check if the variable `apiEndPoint` has the url of your prismic repo in there already.
+If it does, you skip to step 5.

 Add your Prismic Repo URL to the `prismic-config.js` file.

 There's a variable there called `apiEndpoint`.
 The value currently assigned should look like this: